MOHAMEDAHMED1907/oop_project_salesApplicatin/README.md

                     OOP PROJECT

               sales orded application

-All oop concepts have been implemented in this project
+All oop concepts have been implemented in this project.